DDC-96/nightcap-ai/README.md

 ## Deployment

 The application is designed to be deployed using Docker.
-A utility script is provided to simplify स्थानीय setups.
+A utility bash script is provided to simplify manual runtime.

 ### Prerequisites